Documentation Index

 List Issue Transitions

-Returns a list of issue transitions
+Return a list of available transitions for an issue.

 Input Comments Default